Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 The entire Mount or the compound, known as the Noble Sanctuary and commonly referred to as Masjid Al Aqsa, is also called Al-Haram ash-Sharif to avoid any confusion.

-You can find other mosques within the Mount or the compound of Masjid Al Aqsa, such as the Buraq Mosque and the Marwani Mosque, which derived their names from significant historical events.
+Other mosques, such as the Buraq Mosque and the Marwani Mosque, are located within the Mount or the compound of Masjid Al Aqsa.
+These mosques derived their names from significant historical events.

 Initial Qibla from Muslims